FAQs About Summit Widener

 When do I leave?

-Resident students will have time to move into their on-campus rooms during Friday.
-Late Friday afternoon, all participants come together to begin the process of preparing for the trip and to have dinner.
+Resident students will have time to move into their on-campus rooms on Wednesday.
+Late Wednesday afternoon, all participants come together to begin the process of preparing for the trip and to have dinner.
 All participants must attend.
-During this time students will get to know each other, receive the necessary gear, and learn how to pack.
-Departure from campus will be between 6:30 - 8:00 AM, Saturday.
-Leaders will clariify the time Friday night.
+During this time, students will get to know each other, receive the necessary gear, and learn how to pack.
+Departure from campus will be between 6:30 - 8:00 AM, Thursday.
+Leaders will clarify the time Wednesday night.

 When do I return?